 That’s all the easy 8 steps process to clean your burr coffee grinders.
-Now you can apply the same process to your best coffee maker with grinder and your best super automatic espresso machine at home as you know all the super-automatic coffee machines have an integrated burr grinder.
+Now you can apply the same process to your coffee maker with a built-in grinder and your super-automatic espresso machine at home as you know all the super-automatic coffee machines have an integrated burr grinder.

-For example, we have the detailed review articles on some coffee machines which have integrated/ built-in burr grinder, those are respectively on Saeco Picobaristo review, then Delonghi ESAM3300 Magnifica review, then Breville oracle touch review, then Breville barista express review, and finally on Cuisinart DGB 900bc review.
+For example, we have detailed review articles on some coffee machines which have integrated/ built-in burr grinders, those are respectively on Saeco Picobaristo, then Delonghi ESAM3300 Magnifica, then Breville oracle touch, then Breville barista express, and finally on Cuisinart DGB 900bc.
 If you guys are using any of these machines, start to apply this burr grinder cleaning process at your home from today and continue.

-You, who are the owner of a coffee shop or cafe, using your best commercial espresso machine, you are also using a separate burr grinder.
+You, who are the owner of a coffee shop or cafe, using commercial espresso machines, you are also using commercial coffee grinders like Nuova Simonelli Mythos.
 So, start to apply this cleaning process also at your commercial place from now onwards.

-In order to get your desire perfect grinds (medium-fine) for your best automatic pour over coffee makers, you also need a burr grinder.
+In order to get your desired perfect grinds (medium-fine) for your automatic pour-over coffee makers, you also need a burr grinder.
 So, here also you have to learn how you will clean your burr coffee grinder.